 I hope that I was able to calm some of your fears about the weight fluctuations everyone has in the mornings and show you some ways to get started on your weight loss journey.

 Also, I want to stress once again the importance of sleep, not only for weight loss, but life in general.
-No you are bot going to go to sleep with no abs and wake up with a 10 pack but you’ll feel better, perform better, and just be in a better mood.
+No you are not going to go to sleep with no abs and wake up with a 10 pack, for that you need to do double crunches, cable crunches and other exercises that target your core. but you’ll feel better, perform better, and just be in a better mood.

 Finally, if your diet is in check, and you want to start exercising to really shed those pounds, I’ve written quite a few articles on workout routines that you’ll find useful, be sure to check them out.